 Environmental Impact

 If sustainability matters to you, the choice is clear.
-Homegrown loofahs have virtually zero environmental impact, while commercial loofahs carry a significant carbon footprint.
+A full carbon footprint comparison shows homegrown loofahs have virtually zero environmental impact, while commercial loofahs carry a significant carbon footprint that many consumers don't consider.

-- Shipped thousands of miles by container ship
+- Transportation: Shipped thousands of miles by container ship

 - Carbon footprint: Moderate to high